You have been asking us how to buy a used car and get the best price so here is our answer!

 One way to find out if the car you’re interested is safe is to get a HPI check before buying.

-- Never buy a vehicle without a registration document or certificate (referred to as ‘registration certificate’), even if the seller says it has been sent to the Driver and Vehicle Licensing Agency (DVLA) for changes.
+- Never buy a vehicle without a registration document or certificate (referred to as ‘registration certificate’).
 Ensure the certificate is genuine by holding it up to the light and checking the watermark.

 - Before you go to view the car, find out where the 17-digit Vehicle Identification Number is on that specific model.
 Then when you view the car you can take the VIN number and check it matches the number on the certificate you are presented with.
 Be suspicious if it looks like the VIN on the car has been tampered with or is not there.